-Development of an assessment tool for multi-professional competencies needed for collaborative working/co-production in mental health
+Development of assessment tools for multi-professional competencies needed for collaborative working/co-production in mental health and Erasmus competencies.

 Aim of Output

-The STRENCO Project is built around action research principles and draws together communities of practice (CoP).
+The STRENCO Project has been built around action research principles and draws together communities of practice (CoP).
 Central to this approach is the use of international CoP’s from six international universities involving students, service users, family members, clinicians and academics.
-A Participatory Design Research approach is being used, meaning that the participants (being students, service users, family members, clinicians and academics) contribute along a collegial-line to the development and production of the assessment tool, over a time of three years.
+A Participatory Design Research approach has been used, meaning that the participants (being students, service users, family members, clinicians and academics) contributed along a collegial-line to the development and production of the assessment tool during the project.

 As results of this output, you can find two reports: